Waiting List and Deferred Applicants

 Waiting List Applicants

 • Confirm your place on Notre Dame’s waiting list through your applicant status portal.
 This action lets us know that you would like to be considered for admission from the waiting list.
 You can also indicate if you are no longer interested in attending Notre Dame.
-We understand that some students prefer the resolution of moving forward with another college or university, and we respect that decision.

 • Commit to enrolling at another college or university before their enrollment confirmation deadline.
 This typically involves submitting a nonrefundable deposit.